MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-ad-auth-adutil-introduction.md

 ## Installing adutil

-If you do not accept the EULA during the time of install, when you run the **adutil** command for the first time, you will have to run it with the flag `--accept-eula`.
+If you don't accept the EULA during the time of install, when you run the **adutil** command for the first time, you'll have to run it with the flag `--accept-eula`.
 This is true for all distributions.

 # [RHEL](#tab/rhel)